MicrosoftDocs/windows-itpro-docs/education/windows/school-deployment/identity.md

 ### School Data Sync

-School Data Sync imports and synchronizes SIS data to create classes in Microsoft 365, such as Microsoft 365 groups and class teams in Microsoft Teams.
-SDS can be used to create new, cloud-only identities or to evolve existing identities.
-Existing users evolve into *students* and *teachers* and are associated with a *grade*, *school*, and other education-specific attributes and associations.
+School Data Sync (SDS) imports and synchronizes SIS data to create classes in Microsoft 365, such as Microsoft 365 groups and class teams in Microsoft Teams.
+SDS can be used to create new, cloud-only, identities or to evolve existing identities.
+Users evolve into *students* or *teachers* and are associated with a *grade*, *school*, and other education-specific attributes.

 For more information, see [*Overview of School Data Sync*](/schooldatasync/overview-of-school-data-sync).